 When it comes down to achieving proper running form, Pelerin says it best: “The ideal running form is efficient, resistant to injury and gets you from the start line to finish line using as little wasted energy as possible.”

-If you’re doing drills consistently and focusing on your form at crucial times — such as during hill workouts — you will see an improvement in your overall posture.
+If you’re doing drills consistently and focusing on your form at crucial times — such as during hill workouts, working with a coach or using an app like MapMyRun with form coaching features — you will see an improvement in your overall posture.
 Just don’t go overboard in a way that makes you overthink and overcompensate, which can lead to injury.
 That is why a lot of instruction surrounding form urges you to remain relaxed.

 “On the one hand, apprehension about how well we are running can disrupt our performance by loading our mind with anxious thoughts about doing it right,” notes Ives.
 “On the other hand, the conscious shift of periodically focusing our attention on our running form helps us become aware of negative mental chatter so we can calmly repurpose those same thoughts.”